Design and Scheduling of an AI-based Queueing System: Lower bound on queueing cost

 Proposition~\ref{prop: convergence and approximation of predicted class N, tau, T, and W} extends the classical results of~\citet[Proposition 2]{VanMieghem95} by relaxing the assumption that true classes are known.
-When true classes are known, convergence for arrival and service processes of true classes ($\VTtA^n$ and $\VTtS^n$) can be derived directly via the the Functional Central Limit Theorem (FCLT)~\cite[Assumption 1]{VanMieghem95}.
-In comparison, our generalization requires novel analysis approaches to establish convergence of diffusion-scaled arrival and service processes of \textit{predicted classes} ($\VTfA^n$ and $\VTfS^n$) in Proposition~\ref{prop: joint conv. of predicted class A, U, S, and V}.
-Specifically, we exploit the joint convergence result in Lemma~\ref{lemma: uniform convergence of UZRV} and characterize how misclassifications impact each subprocess.
-We develop novel connections from the primitives $\VTfZ^n$ and $\VTfR^n$ to $\VTfA^n$ and $\VTfS^n$, which involves techniques of random time change and continuous mapping approach.
+When true classes are known, convergence of the arrival and service processes of true classes ($\VTtA^n$ and $\VTtS^n$) follows directly from the Functional Central Limit Theorem (FCLT)~\cite[Assumption 1]{VanMieghem95}.
+Without this assumption, establishing convergence of the diffusion-scaled arrival and service processes of \textit{predicted classes} ($\VTfA^n$ and $\VTfS^n$) in Proposition~\ref{prop: joint conv. of predicted class A, U, S, and V} demands a different line of analysis.
+We exploit the joint convergence result in Lemma~\ref{lemma: uniform convergence of UZRV} and characterize how misclassification affects each subprocess, developing novel connections from the primitives $\VTfZ^n$ and $\VTfR^n$ to $\VTfA^n$ and $\VTfS^n$ through random time change and the continuous mapping theorem.
 We give the full proof in Section~\ref{subsection: appendix for arrival and service}.